vitalboyzf/cloudberrydb-site/src/pages/bootcamp/101-5-queries-and-performance-tuning.md

 ### Row vs. column orientation

-Cloudberry Database offers the ability to store a table in either row or column orientation.
+Apache Cloudberry offers the ability to store a table in either row or column orientation.
 Both storage options have advantages, depending upon data compression characteristics, the kinds of queries executed, the row length, and the complexity, and the number of join columns.

 As a general rule, very wide tables are better stored in row orientation, especially if there are joins on many columns.
 Column orientation works well to save space with compression and to reduce I/O when there is much duplicated data in columns.